-And further that the Mayor and the Clerk be authorized to execute a two year renewal Retainer Agreement between the Town and Robert Swayze for the term January 1, 2018 through December 31, 2019.
+And further that By-law No. 2019-55 being a by-law to authorize the Mayor and the Clerk to execute a renewal Retainer Agreement between the Town and Robert Swayze for the term January 1, 2020 through March 31, 2023 be adopted.